All Episodes

 We have the largest labor participation rate in history.

-Well, that's nearly seven hundred thousand.
+Well, that's nearly 700,000.

 That's pretty impressive.

-And now four point one percent GDP.
+And now 4.1 percent GDP.

-Uh, I think that we can make a comparison that some economic policies work and others do not.
+I think that we can make a comparison that some economic policies work and others do not.

 Well, you're really right.

-I mean, you're over taxed.
+I mean, you're overtaxed.

 The Democrats want to raise everybody's taxes.

-They want to give back these massive tax cuts that we got, and reforms that are so good for everybody, but the tax cuts.
+They want to give back these massive tax cuts that we got and reforms that are so good for everybody, but the tax cuts.

 I mean, the things they're doing are so destructive.

-We're not we won't have a country.
+We won't have a country.

-Yeah, no, there's a lot of corruption out there, but it happens to be on the other side of the ledge of the Democrats, and if you talk about collusion, the collusion is there.
+Yeah, no, there's a lot of corruption out there, but it happens to be on the other side of the ledger, the Democrats.

 There's no question about it.